pytorch/tutorials/intermediate_source/torchserve_with_ipex_2.rst

 Channels Last Memory Format
 ---------------------------
 When invoking *ipex.optimize* on model, Intel® Extension for PyTorch* automatically converts the model to optimized memory format, channels last.
 Channels last is a memory format that is more friendly to Intel Architecture.
-Compared to the default channels first NCHW (batch, channels, height, width) memory format, channels last NHWC memory format generally accelerates convolutional neural networks with better cache locality.
+Compared to PyTorch default channels first NCHW (batch, channels, height, width) memory format, channels last NHWC (batch, height, width, channels) memory format generally accelerates convolutional neural networks with better cache locality.

 One thing to note is that it is expensive to convert memory format.
 So it's better to convert the memory format prior to deployment once, and keep the memory format conversion minimum during deployment.
 As the data propagates through model's layers the channels last memory format is preserved through consecutive channels last supported layers (e.g., Conv2d -> ReLU -> Conv2d) and conversions are only made in between channels last unsupported layers.
 Refer to `Memory Format Propagation <https://www.intel.com/content/www/us/en/develop/documentation/onednn-developer-guide-and-reference/top/programming-model/memory-format-propagation.html>`_ for more details.